How Long Does it Take to Become a Realtor in Nova Scotia? Your Complete 2026 Guide

 • Best for: Those who prefer structured learning and face-to-face instruction

-All students who enroll starting August 1, 2024 are in the new Salesperson Licensing Course.
-The new course is longer, will provide enhanced education to better protect the public interest by ensuring higher standards of knowledge and professionalism in the real estate industry.
+All students who enroll are in the new Salesperson Licensing Course.
+The new course is longer and provides enhanced education to better protect the public interest by ensuring higher standards of knowledge and professionalism in the real estate industry.
+This course was developed after reviewing licensing education from other provinces, gathering industry feedback, and consulting with NSREC's Education Committee.

 Step 3: Write and Pass the Licensing Exam (2-4 Weeks)